 It’s therefore not a coincidence that fast food chains, soft drink companies and vending machines have boomed since the eighties when the developed world saw steep economic growth.
 Corporate culture and its eat-or-be-eaten attitude became glamorised, altogether spiking our stress levels to new, unfamiliar heights.

-Done with stress?
-Get more CALM with our guide to more peace in everyday life here.
+Are your stress hormones messing with you?
+Take our free hormone quiz guide to more peace in everyday life here.

 2. Chronic Stress Shrinks Our BrainsThe impact of stress stretches beyond the shape of your body.
 Neuroscientists at the University of California, Berkeley, recently found that chronic stress triggers long-term changes in brain structure and function.